xStarbound/xStarbound/README.md

 - [boner guy](https://steamcommunity.com/sharedfiles/filedetails/?id=2992238651) — Would work if it didn't have an explicit StarExtensions check.
 - [Futara's Dragon Engine](https://steamcommunity.com/sharedfiles/filedetails/?id=2297133082) — Causes severe server- *and* client-side entity lag on xStarbound.
 Use
 - [Futara's Dragon Race](https://steamcommunity.com/sharedfiles/filedetails/?id=1958993491) — Causes a whole bunch of errors on xStarbound.
 Also depends on Futara's Dragon Engine and thus inherits its severe lag issue.
+- [Limited Lives](https://steamcommunity.com/sharedfiles/filedetails/?id=3222951645) — no longer compatible with xStarbound for stupid reasons.
+No compatibility patch is planned.
 - [More Action Bar Binds](https://steamcommunity.com/sharedfiles/filedetails/?id=2962464896) — Would work if it didn't have an explicit StarExtensions check.
 Use [FezzedTech](https://github.com/fezzedone/FezzedTech) instead.
 - [Remote Module](https://steamcommunity.com/sharedfiles/filedetails/?id=2943917766) — won't work and is likely to log script errors.
 - [StarCustomChat](https://github.com/KrashV/StarCustomChat) — not fully compatible with xStarbound's callbacks and has serious issues with xStarbound's Lua sandbox anyway.